OAuth Connections

 • Snowflake

-From Tableau, when users sign in to data with a connector that uses OAuth, users are redirected to the authentication provider’s sign-in page.
-After user provide their credentials and authorize Tableau to access their data, the authentication provider sends Tableau an access token that uniquely identifies Tableau and the users.
+From Tableau, when users sign in to data with a connector that uses OAuth, users are redirected to the authentication provider’s sign in page.
+After users provide their credentials and authorize Tableau to access their data, the authentication provider sends Tableau an access token that uniquely identifies Tableau and the users.
 This access token is used to access data on users' behalf.
 For more information, see Overview of the OAuth process below.

 Using OAuth-based connections provides the following benefits: